 Finding a Broody Hen

 Buff Orpingtons are a breed known for their broodiness.
 The photo above is a Buff Orpington mama hen with several of her chicks.
-She hatched eleven chicks for me this spring and is caring for them through cold nights in the 30s - no need for me to fuss with a heat lamp.
-The chicks are a mix of Speckled Sussex and Buff Orpingtons.
+She will not only hatch all her chicks, but she will also care for them through cold nights, meaning there will be no need for her owner to fuss with a heat lamp.
+The chicks shown above are a mix of Speckled Sussex and Buff Orpingtons.

 Care of a Broody Hen

 Just let her sit on the eggs in the nest box, but know that it's best to move her and the clutch of eggs to a larger nest box that measures at least one-foot square.
 A nest box of this size will allow the hen to turn around, move a bit, and set up for the chicks.
 She will ensure that, once they hatch, the chicks will have enough room to access food and water within reach of the nest box.
-At that point, she will be cozy and she will not want to be moved!
-She will probably peck you if you try to move her so wear gloves.
+At that point, she will be cozy and will not want to be moved.
+She will most likely peck if anyone tries to move her.
 Make sure that the floor of the nest box has soft cushioning like shavings or straw.
 And you will want to make sure that she can't be messed with by the other hens.
-If you can put feed and water right in front of the box for her for the duration of her setting, but be sure it is located where she can't knock it over into the eggs.
+Put the feed and water right in front of the box for her throughout the duration of her setting, but be sure it is located where she can't knock it over into the eggs.
 She will only get off the eggs once a day to poop, eat and drink.

 Chicks take 21 days to hatch, and a clutch of eggs can take a few days to completely hatch.
-Mark the date on your calendar!
+Mark the date on your calendar.

 Care of the Baby Chicks

-Unlike when you order chicks from a hatchery, baby chicks who are hatched naturally under a broody hen don't need a lot of care.
-The mother hen provides the heat, so you don't need a heat lamp won't be needed, and she will also show the chicks how to eat and drink.
+Unlike when chicks are ordered from a hatchery, baby chicks, who are hatched naturally under a broody hen, don't need a lot of care.
+The mother hen provides the heat, so a heat lamp won't be needed, and she will also show the chicks how to eat and drink.
 Know that the farmer will still have to provide basic chick supplies regardless.
 The hen will regulate the chicks' temperature naturally by going all the way under her wings or poking their adorable little heads out from underneath her.
 If she feels there is a threat, she will make a certain clucking noise and they will all gather underneath her.
 They can walk around under her wings and snuggle up together without much of a problem at all.